Osbakk88/Project-Exam-1-/PROJECT_PLANNING.md

 ## What I Need to Build

-I need to make an online shop website for my exam.
+I need to make an online shop websi- **Learned about the use of !important in CSS** - Never knew this before!e for my exam.
 Here's what I planned to do:

 ## 0. Design Phase (Required)

 ### High-Fidelity Figma Design

 - **Required by exam**:
 - Had to create high-fidelity Figma prototype
 - Spent about 2 weeks designing the complete website in Figma
 - Made detailed wireframes and mockups for all pages (login, register, shop, cart)